What to Research Before a Job Interview

 Synthesis and Practice: Turning Hours of Research Into Ready Responses

-Research is only useful when integrated into what you’ll actually say.
-Allocate time to synthesize and rehearse.
+Research is only useful when integrated into what you will actually say.
+Allocate time to synthesise and rehearse.

 Condense your findings into a single page framed for quick reference during final prep.
 Include: